Histologic scoring systems for chronic liver disease

 Histologic scoring systems for chronic liver disease are used to characterize and predict disease progression, to determine prognosis, to guide treatment strategies, and to provide standards in clinical trials.

 This topic will review the major histologic scoring systems for chronic liver disease.
 The interpretation of liver biopsy specimens in general and methods to obtain liver biopsy specimens are discussed elsewhere.
-(See "Interpretation of liver biopsy specimens" and "Percutaneous, fine-needle aspiration, and laparoscopic liver biopsy" and "Transjugular liver biopsy".)
+(See "Interpretation of liver biopsy specimens" and "Approach to liver biopsy" and "Transjugular liver biopsy".)

 LIMITATIONS OF LIVER BIOPSY